smacke/pyccolo/README.md

 ```

 Instrumentation is provided by a *tracer class* that inherit from
 `pyccolo.BaseTracer`.
-This class rewrites Python source code with additional
+This class rewrites Python source code with instrumentation that
-triggers that execute when events of interest kick off, such as when a
+triggers that whenever events of interest occur, such as when a
 statement is about to execute.
 By registering a handler with the associated
 event (with the `@pyc.before_stmt` decorator, in this case), we can enrich our
 programs with additional observability, or even alter their behavior